Contraception and periods : what influence does this have on menstrual flow?

-Contraception and its different methods are known to have an influence on menstruation.
+Contraception and its various methods are notorious for influencing periods.
 Some contraceptives can block menstruation, others make menstrual discharge more abundant...
-What are the different influences of contraceptive solutions on the menstrual cycle and menstruation?
+What are the different influences of contraceptive solutions on the menstrual cycle and periods ?

-Non-hormonal contraceptives, on the other hand, mechanically block implantation.
-The endometrium may be thicker, which usually leads to a heavier menstrual flow, such as with a copper intrauterine device (IUD).
-The use of the IUD and menstruation are thus closely linked.
+Contraceptives non-hormonalmechanically block the nidation.
+The endometrium may be thicker, which generally means a heavier menstrual flow, as with a copper intrauterine device (IUD).
+The use of this IUDs and periods are intimately linked.

-There are as manyimpacts on menstruation as there are contraceptive methods!
+There are as manyimpacts on periods so many contraceptive methods!

-What is the impact of each method of contraception on menstruation?
+What is the impact of each contraceptive method on periods ?

-Each contraceptive method has a variable impact on menstrual flow, depending on its action on our hormonal production.
-Let's discover them together!
+Each contraceptive method therefore has a different impact on menstrual flow, depending on its action on our hormone production.
+Let's find out together!

 Combined contraceptive pills containingestrogen and progesterone work by blocking ovulation.
-In fact, the endometrium, which lines the wall of the uterus to facilitate implantation, develops little or not at all under the action of estrogen-progestin.
-And since it is the degradation of the endometrium through the cervix that causes menstruation, if this uterine lining is very thin, blood loss will be less abundant when the 7-day supply is stopped.
-In fact, in the absence of an active pill, this period triggers what is known aswithdrawal bleeding.
-This is why this pill tends to cause a less abundant flow than its natural cycle.
-If the 7-day break is not observed, for example if you take two packs in succession, then the period disappears completely, as there is no drop in hormones.
+In fact, the endometrium, which lines the uterine wall to facilitate implantation, develops little or not at all under the action of estrogen-progestin combinations.
+And as it is the breakdown of the endometrium through the cervix that causes menstruation, if this uterine mucosa is very thin, blood loss will be less abundant during the 7 days when the pack is stopped.
+In the absence of an active tablet, this period triggers what is known aswithdrawal bleeding.
+As a result, this pill tends to produce a lighter flow than its natural cycle.
+If the 7-day break is not observed, for example if you take two packs in succession, periods will even disappear completely, as there is no drop in hormones.

-There are several types of contraceptives based on synthetic progestins:
+There are several types of contraceptive based on synthetic progestins: